alfjl/42HN_Cpp/README.md

 ## Description

-Please find a detailed description of all Modules in the READMEs included in the
+Please find a detailed description of the tasks in the READMEs of the respective subfolders of the individual modules.

 ## Learnings